CryptocurrencyNZ/web-core/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-# Getting Started with UC Crypto Soc Website
+# Getting Started with Cryptocurrency NZ website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts